DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

 # hft_on_qloud
-POC of EWL protocol in Qiskit.
+POC of EWL quantum (Prisoner's Dilemma) game protocol in Qiskit.

 ## How to run